haihala/haihala.github.io/src/lib/posts/wag-playtest-1.md

 visual effects using a custom system that accepts human readable descriptions of effects and then spawns quads with shaders.
 Something similar for audio already existed.
-Audio system has a bunch of small clever bits, like how it has very easy variant voiceline support or how it alters the pitch slightly to make audio feel less repetetive.
+Audio system has a bunch of small clever bits, like how it has very easy variant voice line support or how it alters the pitch slightly to make audio feel less repetitive.

 Some of the effects that I added / edited: